 Application Requirements Details

 Boston University School of Social Work is committed to equity, diversity, inclusion, and social justice.
-Please comment on these principles in the context of your professional experience and aspirations.
+Please comment on these principles in the context of your professional experience and aspirations in one cohesive, free-flowing essay.

-Please additionally touch on the following areas in your essay (as applicable):
+Additionally, please briefly touch upon the following areas (as applicable):

 - Discuss why you believe the Boston University School of Social Work is best suited to meet your graduate education needs.